carbon-language/carbon-lang/docs/design/generics/details.md

 taking values of that type as parameters, returning values of that type, and defining arrays of that type.
-Users will not typically need to express the `Sized` constraint explicitly, though, since it will usually be a dependency of some other constraint the type will need such as `Movable`.
+Users will not typically need to express the `Sized` constraint explicitly, though, since it will usually be a dependency of some other constraint the type will need such as `Movable` or `Instantiable`.

 **Note:** The compiler will determine which types are "sized", this is not something types will implement explicitly like ordinary interfaces.